 This server can be queried from any GraphQL client, since it supports all of the common semantics for sending GraphQL over HTTP, as documented on graphql.org.
 Apollo Server also supports some small extensions to the protocol, such as sending multiple GraphQL operations in one request.
 Read more on the sending requests page.

-If you’re just getting started writing GraphQL servers, check out our recently updated tutorial which walks you through building a server from start to finish: How To Build a GraphQL Server to talk to SQL, MongoDB, and REST
+If you’re looking to learn about how to connect to different data sources, check out our recently updated tutorial which walks you through building a server from start to finish: How To Build a GraphQL Server to talk to SQL, MongoDB, and REST

 Selecting the right package